-Biden’s planned vaccine rule meets resistance from large groups of federal workers
+Biden’s vaccine rule draws both cheers and resistance from federal workers

 “There’s a lot of folks out there that don’t want to get vaccinated, and I think it’s time that it becomes a condition of employment – to protect everybody,” he said.
 “That’s why the president’s doing what he is doing.
 His hand is kind of being forced now.”

-Other unions are holding off releasing public statements until full details of the policy have been shared.
+He still works from home but said he would be concerned about returning to the office if others around him were not vaccinated.

+“I don’t want to have to go in and sit next to someone who is not vaccinated – you can still get sick,” he said.
+“If that person is going to pay my doctor’s visits, that’s fine.
+But if they’re going to let unvaccinated people in there, they need to come up with some special dispensation for some of us who are vaccinated.
+There’s no excuse not to be vaccinated now.”

-The plan, which became public Tuesday, is part of an aggressive shift at the White House in recent days as the delta variant has spread markedly through parts of the United States, particularly among unvaccinated Americans.
+The plan Biden announced Thursday is part of an aggressive shift at the White House in recent days as the delta variant has spread markedly through parts of the United States, particularly among unvaccinated Americans.

 Public health experts have long said that getting at least 70% of the public vaccinated would be the single most important tool in controlling the pandemic, but some parts of the United States have fallen far short of that target.
 And some authorities are urging an even higher rate of vaccinations now, given the increased virulence of the variant.

-Many questions remain about the specifics of the White House’s plan, which could apply to anywhere between 2 million and 10 million federal government employees, depending on whether certain segments of the workforce, such as contractors, postal employees and grant workers, are excluded.
+Many questions remain about the specifics of the White House’s plan, which could apply to anywhere between 2 million and 10 million federal government employees.
+It will not apply to members of the military at the moment, but Biden said that he would ask the Defense Department to examine adding coronavirus vaccination to the list of inoculations that military members are already required to have.

-The military is not expected to be included in the new policy for now.

-The new rules are expected to closely align with policies recently put in place for government officials in California and New York City — where employees are required to get regular testing if they refuse to get vaccinated.
+The new rules closely align with policies recently put in place for government officials in California and New York City – where employees are required to get regular testing if they refuse to get vaccinated.

 The Centers for Disease Control and Prevention’s new mask guidance is also reverberating through the federal workforce.